TStupariu/vboard-thesis/Licenta.md

 I have personally developed the API for the web client and implemented the authentication, database structure and back-end logic.
 Also, I created the web client and layout of the interface.
-The logic behing signalling peers and live chat has been implemented from scratch, as well as all the tools for drawing on the canvas combined with the user interaction with these tools.
+The logic behind signalling peers and live chat has been implemented from scratch, as well as all the tools for drawing on the canvas combined with the user interaction with these tools.
+@TStupariu aici la personal contributions e cam singurul loc unde poti folosi adresari personale.

 # 2. Current Theoretical Approaches

+@TStupariu Exista doar concepte teoretice sau si solutii practice?
+Daca exista si parte practica ar merita un subcapitol in 2.

 This chapter describes the most used current approaches to the problem.
-It also goes a little bit into each approach and it's downsides for our goal of achieving a low cost and easy to use streaming and drawing learning platform.
+It also goes a little bit into each approach and its downsides for ~~our nu prea merge, ca esti doar tu~~ the goal of achieving a low cost and easy to use streaming and drawing learning platform.

 ## 2.1 Graphics and virtual boards

-Currently, there are multiple other approaches for drawing on a blank canvas on the web, without the need for native clients.
+Currently there are multiple other approaches for drawing on a blank canvas on the web without the need for native clients.
 Some of these include SVG graphics and Flash drawing.

 SVG graphics work pretty well performance-wise.
-Also, since they are vector graphics, they scale really well.
-The problem is, we don't only want to display graphics, but we want a user to be able to create them.
-And here, the tooling with SVG gets a little trickier.
-The handling of shapes, text or other types of primitive graphics is harder to implement and doesn't make too much sense in an environment like SVG.
+Moreover, since they are vector graphics they scale really well.
+The problem is that graphics display is not the only requirement.
+Allowing users to create them is also extremely important.
+Such advanced SVG tooling is trickier at best.
+The handling of shapes, text or other types of primitive graphics is harder to implement and doesn't make too much sense in a SVG environment.

-The other option would be Flash, but the problem is that it is an old technology that a started to lack support in the recent years.
-First, you do need a plugin for running flash applications, which makes it much less user friendly.
-Also, Adobe, the company offering the support for this technology, said they would drop support of it by the year 2020 [https://support.google.com/chrome/answer/6258784?co=GENIE.Platform%3DDesktop&hl=en].
+Flash could be a viable option, but it is an old technology that has started to lack support in the recent years.
+First and foremost, users do need a plugin for running flash applications which makes it much less user friendly.
+Secondly, Flash's developer, Adobe, responsible for building, maintaining and supporting the technology has released statements that Flash support will be dropped by the year 2020 [https://support.google.com/chrome/answer/6258784?co=GENIE.Platform%3DDesktop&hl=en].
+@TStupariu linkul de mai sus nu e bun ca referinta.
+E gen stack overflow sau wikipedia. daca intri pe link, dai de altul: https://www.blog.google/products/chrome/saying-goodbye-flash-chrome/ si apoi dai de alt link: https://blogs.adobe.com/conversations/2017/07/adobe-flash-update.html Noah asta ultimul e referinta calumea.
+Din referinte dinastea poti lua si bucati de text, reformula etc sa pui mai detaliat explicatii in licenta...

 ## 2.2 Streaming Approaches

 Streaming in general is an action that requires a lot of resources, both computational and network ones.
 Traditionally, streaming has been done through standalone servers user exactly for that purpose.
-Whlie they do produce decent scalability for a big number of concurrent users trying to watch a stream, they also introduce a couple problems, the main one being cost.
-Since it is a resource hungry activity, the server cost is really high.
-This way, mantainance and scalability can be quite costly.
-Also, since this application is made for small rooms of people, it will not directly benefit from the ability to handle a great amount of users watching a stream at the same time.
+While they do produce decent scalability for a big number of concurrent users trying to watch a stream they also introduce a couple problems with the main one being high costs.
+The server cost is highest since it is a resource hungry activity.
+Therefore maintenance and scalability can be quite costly.
+Further more, since this application is made for small rooms of people it will not directly benefit from the ability to handle a great amount of users watching a stream at the same time.